RobSLong/Data-Science/Clustering/README.md

 # Clustering

 Algorithm
+1. Choose number of clusters, $k$
-1. Randomly initilaise $k$ centroids
+2. Randomly initilaise $k$ centroids
-2. Calculate sum of squared deviations
-3. Calculate the sum of total errors and compare it to the sum in the previous iteration
-4. If the error decreases, recalculate centroids and repeat the process
+3. Calculate the (Euclidean) distance between each data point in the training set with the $k$ centroids
+4. Assign each data point to the closest centroid
+5. Update centroid location by taking the average of the points in each cluster group
+6. Repeat steps 3, 4 and 5 until the centroisd no longer change